US officials: Climate change not a threat to rare wolverine

 But years of additional research suggest the animals’ prevalence is expanding, not contracting, U.S. Fish and Wildlife officials said.
 And they predict that enough snow will persist at high elevations for wolverines to den in mountain snowfields each spring despite warming temperatures.

+“Wolverines have come back down from Canada and they are repopulating these areas in the Lower 48 that they historically occupied,” said U.S. Fish and Wildlife Service biologist Justin Shoemaker.
+“There’s going to be significant areas of snow pack in the spring at the time they would need it and the levels they would need it.”

-Wildlife advocates said they are likely to challenge the move in court.
+Wildlife advocates expressed doubts about the rationale for the move and said they are likely to challenge it in court.

 “They are putting the wolverine on the path to extinction,” said Andrea Zaccardi with the Center for Biological Diversity.